robusta-dev/robusta/docs/help.rst

       ``python3 -m robusta.cli.main gen-config``

-.. details:: SSL certificate issues on Mac OS when using the cli
+.. details:: SSL certificate errors on Mac OS

     This implies a python package with certificates is missing on your system.